Scarabol/rock-raiders-web/README.md

 ### Cosmetics

+- Show health number in vehicle tooltip
+- Play vehicle SFX when tooltip is shown
-- Mesh texture not shown for sleeping lava rockies
+- Mesh texture not shown for lava rockies
 - Raider not facing walls while drilling
 - Make tooltips stay on screen and follow cursor
 - Numbers above ticking dynamite are not shown correctly sometimes